HeloisaJ/ROS_Action_UR5/README.md

 │   ├── server/
 │       ├── Dockerfile                  # Server Dockerfile
 ├── scripts/
-│   ├── init_client.sh
+│   ├── init_client.sh                  # Script for initializing the docker client container
-│   ├── init_server.sh
+│   ├── init_server.sh                  # Script for initializing the docker server container
 ├── .gitignore
-├── command_start
-├── README.md
+├── command_start                       # Presents two commands for moving the arm one for topic and one for action ├── README.md                           # Project documentation and how-to-use instructions
 ```

 ---
 ## Features

-It mainly features an ```UR5.action``` file that defines the structure of three available types of messages:
+This repository mainly features an ```UR5.action``` file that defines the structure of three available types of messages:

 - Goal
 - Result